bitnami/charts/bitnami/magento/README.md

 ### 19.0.0

-This major updates the MinIO&reg; subchart to its newest major, 17.0.0, which adds support for X-pack security features such as SSL/TLS encryption and password protection.
+This major updates the Elasticsearch subchart to its newest major, 17.0.0, which adds support for X-pack security features such as SSL/TLS encryption and password protection.
 Check [Elasticsearch Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/elasticsearch#to-1700) for more information.

 ### 18.0.0